 Pimalai Resort and Spa also works hand-in-hand with islanders and supports local businesses such as encouraging our guests to visit:

-- Following Giants – The elephant sanctuary on the island.
+- Support Following Giants – The elephant sanctuary on the island.
 This project is also supported by World Animal Protection to return elephants back into the wild.